 At twenty-one, former child prodigy Ian Howl finally agrees to work for his uncle at Howl Industries.
 Independently wealthy, he needs a change from his idle playboy lifestyle and wants a challenge.
 To celebrate his new position, a lavish party is thrown in his honor.

 However, Ian’s version of fun didn’t include being drugged and mixed up in a murder plot.

 A chance meeting brings Aria and Ian together but what they endure links them forever.
 Ian wants answers and revenge.
 Aria wants to forget that awful night.
 But forgetting is not an option when you know too much.

-Hunted and terrified, Aria must rely on and trust a stranger with her life.
+Hunted and terrified, Aria must rely on and trust a stranger with her life and to protect her unborn secret baby.
 Haunted by guilt, Ian’s primary concern is Aria’s safety and if he has to unleash hell to achieve it, then so be it.
-Neither of them could anticipate the events that tie them together but once their mutual passion and power are realized…many lives are forever changed.
+Neither of them could anticipate the events that tie them, enemies to lovers, together but once their mutual passion and power are realized…many lives are forever changed.

 Book available on Amazon, Barnes & Noble, iTunes, and more.
 Click Universal Link Below.

 FIND PRINT PAYPAL ORDER FORM FURTHER DOWN

 Interests: Shopping, Hanging with friends, and crushing on boys

 If stranded on a deserted Island?: Books, hair comb, and an endless supply of fries.

 Eye Color: Smoldering Gray